SandeepaCharith23/SandeepaCharith23/README.md

 My goal is to transition into a full-time role as a software engineer, where I can leverage my creativity and problem-solving abilities to contribute to innovative software solutions.

+"The only person you should try to be better than is the person you were yesterday." - Unknown